 The Samsung Q80R is an excellent 4k LED TV with impressive picture quality.
 It delivers deep blacks thanks to the high native contrast ratio, excellent black uniformity, and very good local dimming support.
-The Q80R is a very bright TV with a wide color gamut that delivers HDR content with rich colors and highlights that pop.
+It's a very bright TV with a wide color gamut that delivers HDR content with rich colors and highlights that pop.
 It has decent viewing angles, despite being a VA panel TV, thanks to the 'Ultra Viewing Angle' technology.
 The TV has remarkable motion handling and produces crisp motion with minimal blur.
 It has a very low input lag and supports FreeSync for more consistent motion during gaming.

 The Samsung Q80R is an excellent TV for mixed usage.
 It performs just as well in a dark room, for movies and HDR content, and in a bright room for sports or TV shows.
 It has a fast response time, a low input lag, and supports some advanced gaming features that will please gamers, no matter if you're gaming on a console or a PC.See our Mixed Usage recommendations